APSIS-ANALYSIS/PERIGEE/docs/install-advanced.md

 The PETSc package has an official installation guide [page](https://www.mcs.anl.gov/petsc/documentation/installation.html).
 The package installation is controlled through the `configure` command.
 * `--with-mpi-dir=/home/jliu/lib/mpich-3.2` The `--with-mpi-dir` tells the PETSc that there exists a MPI library installed in the computer, and the PETSc will not have to download and compile a MPICH during installation.
 My own mpich is installed in `/home/jliu/lib/mpich-3.2`.

 * `--with-hypre=1 --download-hypre` This flag tells the PETSc installer to install the [Hypre](https://computing.llnl.gov/projects/hypre-scalable-linear-solvers-multigrid-methods) package as well.
+Several preconditioners in PETSc requires external libraries.
+We recommend one install at least Hypre and MUMPS in PETSc.

 * `--with-debugging=yes` The `--with-debugging` flag is similar to the `CMAKE_BUILD_TYPE` in CMake.
 It tells the installer if you want to have a debug mode or an optimized mode for the library.